Research

 Bio Sketch

-I received my B.S. in computer science from Hebei University of Technology in 2006.
-After three years study in LAMDA group, I received my M.S. degree from Nanjing Univeristy in 2009.
-My advisor was Prof. Yuan Jiang and Zhi-Hua Zhou.
-Then I worked in Alibaba for one year and a half.
-After that, I went to Oregon State University and completed my PhD degree in 2016.
+I received my B.S. and M.S. in computer science respectively from Hebei University of Technology and Nanjing University LAMDA group.
+I completed my PhD at Oregon State University in 2016.
 My PhD advisor was Prof. Thomas Dietterich.
 Prior to joining Tufts, I worked as a postdoc researcher at Columbia University working with Prof. David Blei.
+Currently I am an assistant professor at the Computer Science Department of Tufts University.